htqin/awesome-model-quantization/README.md

 I am a senior student in the Sino-French Engineer School at [Beihang University](https://www.buaa.edu.cn/).
 I just started the research on model compression in the Skate Key Laboratory of Software Development Environment ([SKLSDE](http://www.nlsde.buaa.edu.cn/)), under the supervision of Prof. [Xianglong Liu](http://sites.nlsde.buaa.edu.cn/~xlliu/).
 I have great enthusiasm for deep learning and model quantization and I really enjoy working with my talented teammates.

+**Xiuying Wei**

+Xiuying Wei is a first-year graduate student at Beihang University under the supervision of Prof. [Xianglong Liu](http://sites.nlsde.buaa.edu.cn/~xlliu/).
+She recevied a bachelor’s degree from Shandong University in 2020.
+Currently, she is interested in model quantization.
+She thinks that quantization could make model faster and more robust, which could put deep learning systems on low-power devices and bring more opportunity for future.

 ### Our Work

 [Binary Neural Network: A Survey](https://www.sciencedirect.com/science/article/abs/pii/S0031320320300856)  [[PDF](https://htqin.github.io/Pubs/pr2020_BNN_survey.pdf)]